Very excited to part of the 6th International Video Poetry Festival in Athens, January 19-20, 2018. My video poems heist and dog daze are on the bill.

-My video-poem Hexapod has been short-listed for the 2017 5th Ó Bhéal Poetry-Film Competition.
-There are 30 films on the short-list from 186 submissions from 29 countries.
-The films will be shown as part of the IndieCork film festival on 15th October 2017.
+My video-poem Hexapod was short-listed for the 2017 5th Ó Bhéal Poetry-Film Competition.
+There were 30 films on the short-list from 186 submissions from 29 countries.
+The films were shown as part of the IndieCork film festival on 15th October 2017.
 Click here to see the rest of the short-list.

 My poem Dial Tone came third in the University of Canberra 2017 Health Poetry Prize!
 Congrats to winner Joe Dolce and runner-up, Vanessa Procter.

 “The University of Canberra Health Poetry Prize aims to inspire others through poetry to consider the journey to live life well.
 The poem may be focussed on mental or physical health, and can investigate what ‘living life well’ means.
 This may include barriers to living a well life, promoting a life lived well, or describe the experience of, or transition to, living life well.“